John Manduell: Commissions and tributes

-In 2015 the Gradi Ensemble - Claire Bradshaw (mezzo-soprano), Henry Herford (baritone), Craig Ogden (guitar), John Turner (recorder), Renna Kellaway (piano) - with The New Ensemble and Nossek String Quartet, issued The Music of John Manduell.
-In 2020 Divine Art issued the CD Songs for Sir John as a tribute featuring works by 16 composers from different generations.
+In 2015, the Gradi Ensemble – Claire Bradshaw (mezzo-soprano), Henry Herford (baritone), Craig Ogden (guitar), John Turner (recorder), Renna Kellaway (piano) – with The New Ensemble and Nossek String Quartet, issued The Music of John Manduell.
+In 2020, Divine Art issued the CD Songs for Sir John as a tribute featuring works by 16 composers from different generations.
 A second volume, The Fabulous Sir John followed in 2022, including further tribute pieces and a sequence of works by Manduell.

+In 2023, a bronze head and shoulders sculpture of Manduell was commissioned from sculptor Hazel Reeves and was unveiled in June 2024 ahead of a concert featuring the RNCM Chamber Orchestra and Chamber Choir, under the direction of conductor David Hill.

 Compositions

 As a composer Manduell wrote mostly chamber and orchestral works.
 Early pieces include the Belloc Variations for piano and orchestra, performed by soloist Renna Kellaway (his future wife), and the Trois Chansons de la Renaissance, which have been recorded.
 There is a Viola Concerto from 1964 and a set of symphonic variations, Diversions (1969), for chamber orchestra.
-His String Quartet (1970), the solo clarinet work Prayers from the Ark (1978, first performed by Jack Brymer) and the Double Concerto (for solo Di-zi & Erhu, strings and percussion) were commissioned by the Cardiff Festival. ‘'Vistas’', a large form orchestral work, was commissioned by the Halle Orchestra and Kent Nagano and premiered in 1997.
+His String Quartet (1970), the solo clarinet work Prayers from the Ark (1978, first performed by Jack Brymer) and the Double Concerto (for solo Di-zi & Erhu, strings and percussion) were commissioned by the Cardiff Festival.
+Vistas, a large form orchestral work, was commissioned by the Halle Orchestra and Kent Nagano and premiered in 1997.
 His string octet Rondo for Nine (2005) has been recorded by the Manchester Chamber Ensemble, conducted by Richard Howarth.